dlr-eoc/ukis-frontend-libraries/projects/core-ui/README.md

 Run `ng build core-ui` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+after this build the schematics with `npm run schematics:build`

 ## Publishing

 After building your library with `ng build core-ui`, go to the dist folder `cd dist/core-ui` and run `npm publish`.